 The only question is as to how many hundred weight of shares the Moore properties shall receive in exchange for their present capitalization.
-It would be the height of felly to let a question of this sort interfere with so important a deal.
+It would be the height of folly to let a question be the height of folly to let a question of this sort interfere with so important a deal.
 If the Messrs.
-Moore are not satisfied with 1,800 pounds of stock Mr. Morgan should instantly start up the satisfied with 1.800 pounds of stock Mr. Morgan should instantly start up the printing press and offer them 2.200 pounds.
-White paper is not so cheap as formerly.
-Still, it can scarcely be called an expensive commodity.
-The plan is understood to have involved the crea-tion of eleven thousand millions of cap-italization, but if anybody would be better satisfied to have it twelve or thirteen thousand millions his taste and fancy ought to be consulted.
+Moore are not satisfied with 1,900 pounds of stock Mr. Morgan should instantly start up the printing press and offer them 2,200 pounds.
+White paper is not so cheap as connect.
+Still the connected by called formerly, Still, it can scarcely be called an expensive commodity.
+The plan is inderstood to have involved the creation of eleven thousand millions of cap-italization, but if anybody would be better satisfied to have it twelve or thirteen thousand millions his taste and fancy ought to be consulted.